pachno/pachno/README.md

 ## Development and testing using Vagrant
 If you want to write code for Pachno, either to test out extensions or contribute bug-fixes or features, you can get up and running quickly using the provided [development set-up](docs/development.md).

+## Getting involved
+Our community of helpful and friendly volunteers is always growing.
+If you are looking for an opensource project to get involved with, we'd love to get you onboard!
+Here, you get to influence in a meaningful way.
+In no particular order:
+* writing documentation, guides and articles
+* triaging (verifying) and investigating issues
+* suggest and influence new features
+* writing code
+* improve design and suggest new ones
+* contribute in our online community by either participating or moderating
+* testing and QA

+If you want to pop by and chat, join us on https://pachno.zulipchat.com Prefer to get your hands dirty?
+Have a look at our issues on https://live.pach.no/pachno Visit our online community at https://forums.pach.no